GravityPDF/gravity-pdf-documentation/docs/v6/templates/invoice-iconic.md

 #### Show Currency Code
 * Toggle the Currency Code (e.g. USD, EUR, AUD) on / off in the Invoice Summary section.
-* The default value is "on"
+* The default value is "off"

 #### Business Details Label
 * The label displayed above the [Business Name](#business-name-2) in the invoice.